Katrina Gorry: Club career

 Gorry played youth football for Mount Gravatt.
-From 2009 to 2012, Gorry played one season each for the Australian first division clubs Melbourne Victory, Adelaide United, and again Melbourne Victory.
+From 2009 to 2012, she played one season each for the Australian first division clubs Melbourne Victory, Adelaide United, and again Melbourne Victory.
 In the summer of 2012, she moved to Canadian W League participant Ottawa Fury, with whom she secured the championship.

 Brisbane Roar, 2012–2020

 Gorry joined the Brisbane Roar ahead of the 2012–13 W-League Season.
 In October 2017, Gorry become the first member of the Roar to sign a multi-year contract, as she signed a two-year deal to remain in Brisbane.

 FC Kansas City, 2014

 In March 2014, it was announced the Gorry was joining FC Kansas City in the NWSL.
 She made 10 appearances for the team as they won the 2014 NWSL Championship.

 Vegalta Sendai, 2017

 In 2017, Gorry spent a season with Vegalta Sendai in Japan.

 Utah Royals FC, 2018

 On 14 February 2018, she joined the Utah Royals FC, marking her return to the NWSL.
 She made 16 appearances for Utah in 2018.
 After the season, Utah declined her contract option and she was waived by the club.